shrey1216/AMS-325-Homework-2/README.md

 A modification to the for loop was also made.
 The modification allows you to watch the points being plotted in real time using VideoWriter.

+Each function has an accompanying script file which can run the code and plot the respective graph.